-.wav: The audio file name extension for Waveform Audio File Format (WAVE)
+.wav: The audio file name extension for Waveform Audio File Format (WAVE).

-5.8 Recording Metadata
+5.9 Recording Metadata

 Values for the attributes listed below are stored as metadata in your recordings.
-The Wildlife Acoustics Support Team can use the metadata when troubleshooting issues.
+The Wildlife Acoustics Support Team can use metadata to troubleshoot issues.

 NOTE: You can open a recording in the SM4 Configurator computer software to view the schedule and settings used to make the recording.
-Also, some of the metadata information is visible in the available Kaleidoscope computer software.
-Kaleidoscope has the ability to add additional metadata relating to analysis of the recording.

 Device Model: The device model name.
-For example, SM4BAT FS.
+For example, SM4.